Originally published on Maddyness UK

 Thoughts think themselves.
 You cannot clear your mind of thoughts, and nor should you try.
 However, allowing your mind to be hijacked by negative thoughts can be harmful and self-destructive.
 The problem is that your primitive brain cannot tell the different between fear and anxiety, and anxious thoughts lead to a triggering of the body’s stress response.

-Here are three things you can try to undo thinking loops:
+Here are three things you can try to undo thinking loops to free up time and headspace:

 - Use your body to lead your brain out of your thought tangles.
 This is called a bottom-up approach and involves focussing your attention on your breath so that you can reconnect with your body.
 Feel your body breathe and notice tension dropping out of your shoulders and neck as you relax.